dantan96/dotfiles/facts.md

 4. **Architecture Compatibility**: The parser files are compiled for x86_64 architecture, which matches the system architecture.

+5. **Parser Loading Success**: We've confirmed that our updated code successfully loads the parser and registers the language, as verified by our test scripts.

+6. **Parser Parsing Error**: While the parser loads successfully, our tests show it returns an ERROR node as the root when parsing Tamarin files, suggesting grammar issues.

 ## Effective Solutions

 1. **Direct Language Registration**: Using `vim.treesitter.language.register('spthy', 'tamarin')` directly maps the language to the filetype.